 The main symptom of autism is impaired social interaction.

 This can manifest itself in a number of ways, such as a lack of eye contact, difficulty understanding or responding to emotions, and so on.
 Other symptoms include repetitive behaviors and sensitivities to certain sensory stimuli.
+While there’s no diagnostic test for autism in cats (or any other animal), these symptoms can be used to make an educated guess as to whether or not a cat may be autistic.

 If you suspect your cat may be autistic, it’s important to talk to your veterinarian about your concerns.
 They can help you rule out other potential causes of the symptoms and direct you towards resources that may be helpful for both you and your cat.